-- You don’t want to take the time to apply for a SIM card using your passport (although if you’re a glutton for punishment, here’s how to get a SIM card in China).
+- Save Time: You don’t want to take the time to apply for a SIM card using your passport (although if you’re a glutton for punishment, here’s how to get a SIM card in China).

 As mentioned above, there are a number of ways to rent a phone in China, but I’m going to cover the one that has historically been the most convenient.
 In short, you rent a phone that is sent to your home prior to your departure date so that the moment you land in China, you’re able to connect.